Today’s entry in the Royal Occultist Compendium delves into the bureaucratic wrangling of the Ministry of Esoteric Observation and Containment.

 The Ministry, while small at first, wielded – and still wields – influence out of proportion with its size and oversight budget.
 As the world grows smaller and more complex, many in His Majesty’s government feel that final authority concerning occult matters should be held not by one man, but by an organisation of dedicated civil servants, who can be better prevailed upon to put the good of the nation first, and dedication to obsolete and eldritch and, frankly, heathen, matters, second.

 The idea of a governmental body tasked with investigating the occult isn’t a new one.
 It’s a fairly common trope of urban fantasy and modern occult detective fiction.
-Which, honestly, is why I decided early on to add it as a background element to the Royal Occultist – I love tropes and cliches, and a series like this should be full to bursting with them.
+Which, honestly, is why I decided early on to add it as a background element to the Royal Occultist – I love tropes and clichés, and a series like this should be full to bursting with them.
 Too, ‘the gentleman amateur replaced by a bureaucratic body’ is a trope of espionage fiction, which the series draws from as much as works by Hodgson and Benson, though somewhat more subtly.

 The Ministry is often embodied in its appearances by a bureaucrat named Morris.
 Whether this is his real name or an assumed one is never revealed, but the implication is the latter.
 A fussy, egg-shaped man, Morris is a monster through and through – a sort of nastier George Smiley, only thirty years early and with fewer redeeming qualities.
+His successors – also named Morris – are, if anything, even worse, as seen in stories such “Unquiet in the Earth” and “Cheyne Walk, 1985”.

 Morris, and by extension the Ministry, are good foils for St. Cyprian as well as good plot-motivators.
 If I ever run into trouble coming up with the impetus for a plot – it’s the Ministry’s fault.
 If I ever need a deus ex machina rescue – the Ministry can do it.
 If I ever need a villain that’s a cut above a werewolf or a cultist – rogue (or not so rogue) Ministry asset.

 That said, I try not to use them too often.
 Like the Order of the Cosmic Ram, the Ministry is best used sparingly, and for bigger stories, with political or international implications.
+And like the Order, they’re always there, lurking in the background.